jpb06/gapi-oauth-react-hooks/README.md

 - state : the state of gapi.
 - signedUser : the user signed in, if any.
 - authResponse : the google auth response.
-- onGoogleSignIn : The signin function.
+- onSignIn : The signin function.
-- onGoogleSignOut : The signout function.
+- onSignOut : The signout function.

 ## Log

+- 2.0.1 : Exorting the main hook interface.
+- 2.0.0 : Main hook renamed to useGoogleAuth.
 - 1.1.3 : Minor readme improvements.
 - 1.1.2 : Using 'On' prefix convention for outgoing events.
 - 1.1.1 : Fixing misc typos in readme.